kshitijl/wedding-website/index.md

 #### Do I have to come to every event?

 No. But tell us if you’re coming to the wedding so we have your headcount for the caterer.

+#### What about the India wedding?

+There will be one!
+Probably in Jan or Feb 2026.
+We're figuring out the details and will reach out soon.

+#### Who will sing at Sangeet?
+Who is the talent?

+You.
+You are the talent.
+You will hear from us soon.

 #### What if I want to give you guys a non-book gift, do you have a registry?